jeffatoptics/MPEDemoNote/README.md

 # MPEDemoNote
-a note demonstrating markdown / markdown preview enhanced text syntax styles.
+[MPEDemoNote.md](MPEDemoNote.md) is a note demonstrating markdown / markdown preview enhanced (MPE) text syntax.
+It is used as a cheat sheet when making notes in visual studio code (VSC) with MPE tool.